Superman: Unifying Skeleton and Vision for Human Motion Perception and Generation: Experiment

 \subsection{Ablation Study and Analysis}

 We conduct comprehensive ablation studies to validate the effectiveness of our framework's key design choices.

-\paragraph{Benefits of Visual Grounding.} In addition to the benefits of visual grounding in the pose estimation (PE) task (as evidenced by MAFT), here we also explore the benefits of visual grounding in motion prediction (MP) and in-betweening (MIB) tasks, which are evaluated in the main results (Tab.~\ref{tab:main results, all}) using only skeleton inputs to ensure a fair comparison with existing methods.
-Tab.~\ref{tab:mp_mib_w_visual_input} quantifies the substantial performance gains achieved by incorporating visual grounding into MP and MIB tasks.
-While skeleton-only inputs provide a strong baseline, the integration of raw video features (skel\&video) significantly reduces prediction errors.
-These results demonstrate that visual grounding offers critical contextual and spatial cues that are absent in abstract skeleton data.
-By grounding the generation process in visual evidence, our model captures richer motion semantics, leading to higher fidelity and more physically plausible motion sequences across diverse generative scenarios.

 \paragraph{Analysis of Model and Codebook Scaling.} To validate the scalability of our framework, we investigate the impact of both the MLLM's parameter size and the codebook's capacity.
-As illustrated in Fig.~\ref{fig:exp abl scale}, we evaluate performance (MPJPE) by scaling the model from 3B, 7B to 8B parameters, while simultaneously increasing the codebook scale (in terms of both size and dimension).
-The 8B version is built upon Qwen3-VL-8B.
-The results show a clear and consistent trend: (1) Increasing the model size from 3B, 7B to 8B significantly reduces the error for both Pose Estimation (PE) and Motion Prediction (MP).
+As illustrated in Fig.~\ref{fig:exp abl scale}, we evaluate performance (MPJPE) by scaling the model from 3B to 7B parameters, while simultaneously increasing the codebook scale (in terms of both size and dimension).
+The results show a clear and consistent trend: (1) Increasing the model size from 3B to 7B significantly reduces the error for both Pose Estimation (PE) and Motion Prediction (MP).
 (2) Within a given model size, increasing the codebook capacity (e.g., from $4096 \times 1024$ to $4096 \times 2048$ for the 3B model) also consistently lowers the MPJPE.
 This analysis confirms that our unified framework benefits from larger model and codebook parameters, demonstrating strong scalability and potential for future improvements.

-\paragraph{Impact of VSA and MAFT.} Tab.~\ref{tab:ablation_vsa_maft} presents an ablation study evaluating the individual and collective contributions of the Visual-Skeleton Attention (VSA) and Motion-Aware Fine-Tuning (MAFT) modules on 3D pose estimation performance.
-Starting from a baseline without either, the integration of VSA alone reduces the error, while employing MAFT independently yields a stronger improvement.
-The "Superman" configuration, which combines both components, achieves the superior performance of 39.4 N-MPJPE.
-These results confirm that while both modules independently enhance visual-geometric grounding, their synergistic integration provides the most robust motion perception, justifying their inclusion in our default architecture.

 \paragraph{Effectiveness of the Vision-Guided Tokenizer.} We validate our tokenizer design in Table~\ref{tab:ablation_tokenizer}.
 Results show that jointly learning from vision and geometry is essential.
 The Visual-Only model fails (22.5 mm error), and while the Skeleton-Only baseline~\cite{jiang2023motiongpt} is reasonable (7.7 mm), it is significantly outperformed by all fused configurations.
 Among these, our chosen balanced weighting ($\beta_s=0.5, \beta_v=0.5$) achieves the lowest reconstruction error (4.7 mm), proving superior to other weightings (5.3-6.8 mm) and validating our approach.